NoorHajbi/Growth-Mindset/README.md

  Keep going. | Keep growing.
 ----------------------------------|--------------------------------------------
 *What made you think hard today?  | *Did you work as hard as you could have?
 *How will you challenge yourself? | *What are your plans for tomorrow?

+*And now let's try to change every negative idea to positive, i will start with myself*

+- [x] I work hard.
+- [ ] I'm very smart enough.
+- [x] I believe in myself.
+- [ ] I am always focused.